The $a$-numbers of non-hyperelliptic curves of genus 3 with cyclic automorphism group of order 6: Explicit computation of Hasse-Witt matrices and -numbers of our curves

-(3) By \eqref{d1c1d2c2}, it suffices to show the separability of $d_2(r)$.
-Similarly to Igusa's proof in \cite{Igusa} for the separability of the Deuring polynomial, we can prove the assertion as follows: We first claim that $G(t):=G^{(p-5)/6}(5/6,2/3,(2p+7)/6;t)$ in \eqref{eq:G2} with $t:=\alpha/\beta$ is separable.
-Indeed, it follows from the statement (1) together with \eqref{d2deg} that the roots $t$ of $G(t)$ are different from $0,1$.
-Here, it is well-known that $G(a,b,c\,;t)$ satisfies the differential equation $\mathcal{D}G(a,b,c\,;t) = 0$ with
+(3) Using \eqref{d1c1d2c2}, it suffices to show the separability of $d_2(r)$.
+Similarly to Igusa's proof in \cite{Igusa} for the separability of the Deuring polynomial, we can prove the assertion as follows: We first claim that

+with $t := \alpha/\beta$ is a separable polynomial.
+Indeed, it follows from the statement (1) together with \eqref{d2deg} {and \eqref{eq:G2}} that the roots $t$ of $G(t)$ are different from $0$ and $1$.
+Here, by Euler’s hypergeometric differential equation, we have that $G(a,b,c\,|\,t)$ satisfies the differential equation $\mathcal{D}G(a,b,c\,|\,t) = 0$ with